Braves vs. Rockies Player Props Betting Odds

 Albies Stats

-- Albies has picked up at least one hit in two games in a row.
-During his last five outings he is hitting .250 with a double, a home run, three walks and two RBI.
+- Albies takes a three-game streak with at least one hit into this matchup.
+In his last five games he is batting .438 with two doubles, a home run, three walks and five RBI.

 Albies Recent Games